Mark-Marks/Riptide/README.md

 ### ⚡ Blazingly Fast

 Riptide was designed with speed in mind.
-It creates little to no overhead over using your own loader, and utilizes Red under the hood to achieve blazingly fast networking.
+It creates little to no overhead over using your own or other loaders, and utilizes Red under the hood to achieve blazingly fast networking.

 ### 🔐 Type Safe

-Riptide is fully strictly typed, giving You full intellisense and improving the speed of your development.
+Riptide is fully strictly typed, giving full intellisense and improving the speed of development.

 ### 📦 Bloatless